 Fourth Priority: The Plans and Drawings.

-Fifth Priority The Specifications
+Fifth Priority: The Specifications

 Larger scale drawings shall take precedence over smaller scale drawings.
 Figures shall take precedence over scaled dimensions.
 Notwithstanding the order of priority of documents set forth in this Section: (1) any matters contained in the Specifications which have been omitted from the Drawings or vice versa shall be construed as though contained in both; and (2) in the event of any duplication, conflict or discrepancy between Drawings and Specifications, Drawings shall control as to any conflict regarding location or quantity, and Specifications shall control as to any conflict regarding quality of performance.
 No such duplication, conflict or discrepancy is intended by the Contract Documents, and any duplication, conflict or discrepancy specified shall not become a basis for extra cost to or expected credit from the Owner.